 Solgar’s cod liver oil supplement is something of a let-down, because the company usually has uniformly high quality across all of its supplements.
 This one is a bit of an exception.

 Each softgel has only 460 mg of cod liver oil, and as you might guess, the omega 3 fatty acid content is a lot lower than that.
 The EPA and DHA content is only 28 mg each, which makes it very hard to recommend this cod liver oil supplement.

-While recently, omega 3 fatty acids from fish oil in general have become very popular in their own right, cod liver oil was the “original” fish oil or krill oil supplement.
+Cod liver oil was the original fish oil supplement.
+While recently, omega 3 fatty acids from fish oil in general have become very popular in their own right, cod liver oil popular far before fish oil or krill oil supplements.

 Touted as beneficial to your health for decades, it’s now being used to reduce risk factors for chronic disease and fight inflammation.